This post may contain affiliate links. Please read our disclosure policy.

 Tartar sauce has been mixed thoroughly in a white bowl.

 Yes, but proceed with caution!
 I’m a carnivore myself, so the ingredients in this mayo don’t go against my diet.
 With that being said, if you’d like to enjoy some vegan tartar sauce, go for it!
 Just substitute the traditional mayo with a vegan alternative, and the Worcestershire with a similar vegan alternative.
-Plant based stuff is all the rage, so you should be able to find those ingredients pretty easily.
+Plant based recipes are trending, so you should be able to find those ingredients pretty easily.
 While your version might not taste exactly like mine, I bet it’ll still be so good!

 Fish sticks and a white bowl of tartar sauce are on a plaid printed plate.